GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/game-concepts.md

 - Follows a specific order for resolving abilities and effects.
 - Active player generally has priority to act first.

+## Aspect Penalty
+The aspect penalty is a special modifier to a card's cost.
+When a player attempts to play a card with aspect icons beyond those provided by that player's leader and/or base, the player incurs the aspect penalty, and must pay 2 additional resources for each icon beyond those provided.

+## Initiative Counter
+The initiative counter is used to keep track of which player has the initiative in the game.
+The player who starts a round with the initiative counter is the first active player for that round and takes the first action in that round.

 ## Glossary

 For a quick reference of common game terms, see the [Glossary](/docs/glossary/).